This tutorial shows you how to backup

 assuming you lack Parchive, and that you failed reading the full backup

-because the zip disk is corrupted in the part used by the internal
+because the usb key is corrupted in the part used to store the internal

 catalogue, you can use an isolated catalogue as rescue:

 dar -t linux_full -A /root/CAT_linux_full ...